HVML/PurC/README.md

 - Vincent Wei: The architect.
 - XUE Shuming: A key developer, the maintainer of most modules and PurC Fetcher.
-- XU Xiaohong: A key commiter, who implemented the container variants and most features of HVML interperter.
+- XU Xiaohong: A key developer, who implemented the most features of variant and most features of HVML interperter.
 - LIU Xin: A developer, the maintainer of the external dynamic variant object `FILE`.
 - GENG Yue: A commiter, who implemented some built-in dynamic variant objects.